 The regulation of river flow and the impoundment of water has often been in conflict with ecological values (Ward and Stanford 1987; Dynesuis and Nilsson 1994).
 This conflict has led to management schemes that seek mitigation strategies to allow water use development while maintaining and preserving natural values.
 However, after a water use plan has been adopted there have been very few case studies that have evaluated the efficacy of the plan in relation to the original objectives.
-Even rarer are case studies that evaluate a plan that specifies multiple objectives including water volume and temperature, and release timing.
+Even rarer are case studies that evaluate a plan that specifies multiple objectives that include water volume and temperature, and release timing.
 The evaluation of a water management plan in the Nechako River watershed (Fig. 1) that was designed to moderate environmental conditions during critical periods of salmon migration provides a unique opportunity to complete such an assessment.

-Figure 1: The Nechako watershed with locations of data collection sites, salmon spawning sites and water corridors.
+Figure 1: The Nechako watershed with locations of data collection sites, salmon spawning sites and migration corridors.
+The Early Stuart sockeye salmon run spawns north of Stuart Lake and the Stuart River.
+Insert of British Columbia shows locations of Entrance Island and Hells Gate.

 In 1951, the Aluminium Company of Canada (later Alcan Inc.) began construction of the Kenney Dam in what was then known as the Grand Canyon of the Nechako River (Fig.1).
 The area upstream of this canyon comprised 30% of the Nechako watershed, and contained a horseshoe-shaped chain of rivers and lakes that would be flooded to form what is now known as the Nechako Reservoir.
 Once full, the majority of the water from this impoundment was diverted to a powerhouse at Kemano, on the other side of the Coast Mountains, via a 16 km long tunnel with an elevation drop of 792 m.
 During five years of construction water from the Cheslatta Lake system and other small streams provided the only flows for salmon migration, spawning and incubation in the Nechako River above the first large tributary, the Nautley River; a distance of approximately 100 km.
 (IPSFC 1979).
-In 1956, when the reservoir was filled, a spillway above Skins Lake first provided controlled flows from the reservoir to augment water from the Cheslatta system (Fig. 1).
-Releases from the Skins Lake Spillway (SLS) were initially highly variable but would eventually be managed to provide flows for the conservation of fisheries resources in the Nechako River (Fig. 2).
+In 1956, when the reservoir was filled, a spillway above Skins Lake provided controlled flows from the Skins Lake Spillway (SLS) were initially highly variable but would eventually be managed to provide flows for the conservation of fisheries resources in the Nechako River (Fig. 2).